 Interactive content is the latest in online user experience.
 User empowerment is one of the main reasons it is a key trend in Digital Marketing.

-Beyond the passive consumption of information provides users with the opportunity to actively interact with the content.
+Going beyond passive consumption of information, interactive content offers users the opportunity to actively interact.

 Take a look at an interactive ROI calculator: